slint-ui/slint/docs/langref/src/models.md

-## Arrays / Model
+## Arrays and Models

-The type array is using square brackets for example `[int]` is an array of `int`.
-In the runtime, they are basically used as models for the `for` expression.
+Arrays are declared by wrapping `[` and `]` square brackets around the type of the array elements.

+Array literals as well as properties holding arrays act as models in`for` expressions.

 ```slint,no-preview
 export component Example {